Mental Health Practitioners NAICS 621330

 Recent Developments

-• Mental health industry employment was unchanged while wages for nonsupervisory employees decreased moderately during the first month of 2025, according to the US Bureau of Labor Statistics.
-US mental health industry sales are forecast to grow at a 6.08% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Mental health industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first three months of 2025, according to the US Bureau of Labor Statistics.
+US mental health industry sales are forecast to grow at a 5.75% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue